cindyli/qi-dashboard-frontend-demo/README.md

 - minified with jQuery

 ## Libraries Used
-- jQuery / jQuery UI
+- jQuery and jQuery UI
 - Infusion
 - D3
 - Floe Chart Authoring Tool